Connecting finite-time Lyapunov exponents with supersaturation and droplet dynamics in the bulk of a turbulent cloud

 with $\tilde{A}_1=A_1 U/\tau_L$.
 From (\ref{eq:non_dim_eq}), the flow depends on the following non-dimensional parameters, the large-scale Reynolds number Re, the Schmidt number Sc and both Damköhler numbers which are given by

-Here, $\tau_\textrm{s}$ is a supersaturation relaxation time, the time scale at which supersaturation will decay to saturation state; $\tau_\textrm{d}$ is droplet evaporation time, which describes a timescale at which a droplet with initial radius $r_0$ should evaporate for subsaturation.
+These two Damk\"ohler numbers have been identified in refs. \cite{siewert2017statistical,pinsky2016theoretical}.
+Here, $\tau_\textrm{s}$ is a supersaturation relaxation time, the time scale at which supersaturation will decay to saturation state; $\tau_\textrm{d}$ is droplet evaporation time, which describes a timescale at which a droplet with initial radius $r_0$ should evaporate in a subsaturated environment with supersaturation magnitude $s=s_{rms}$.
 The two time scales are determined by

 When $\textrm{Da}_d \ll 1$, the cloud droplets evaporate at approximately the same rate because the flow is well-mixed.
 The other regime with $\textrm{Da}_d \gg 1$ implies that the droplets will have different rates of evaporation.